- Which company has the cheapest car insurance in Michigan for a bad driving record?

 Cheapest car insurance in Michigan with multiple tickets

-This table shows Michigan drivers how much multiple tickets increase premiums.
+This table shows drivers in Michigan how much having multiple tickets can raise their insurance premiums.

 | Company | Average annual premium for clean record | Annual premium with a speeding ticket |